urbit/docs/tutorials/arvo/eyre.md

 aliases = ["/docs/learn/arvo/eyre/"]
 +++

 *Current docs on Eyre are out of date.
-Until they are updated this remains for primarily historical purposes*
+Until they are updated this doc remains for historical purposes*

 Our HTTP server.